Improving systematic uncertainties on precision two-body mass measurements: Formalism

 and hence

-Since the distribution of $\textrm{cos}\theta$ is similar for the $\LPPI$ and $\KSPIPI$ decays, the mass bias will be of a comparable magnitude for both modes.
-Consequently, it is important to correctly determine $\Delta \theta$ in the calibration procedure.
+Since the distribution of $\textrm{cos}\theta$ is similar for the $\LPPI$ and $\KSPIPI$ decays, the mass bias is comparable in magnitude for the two modes.
+Hence, it is important to correctly determine $\Delta \theta$ in the calibration procedure.

-All the biases discussed in this section may be present in the data.
+All the biases discussed above may be present in the data.
 For a $\KS$ decay with $\R \approx 1$ the total bias is given by

+in the relativistic limit.
+This equation is applicable to any symmetric two-body decay to daughter particles with equal mass.
+It has not to our knowledge been written down in the literature previously.
+The possibility of biases from energy loss or mismeasurement of the opening angle were not considered in the Armenteros-Podolanski plot method described in \cite{Rodriguez:2020qhf}.
+It is beyond the scope of this study, but such biases likely complicate that approach as they distort the half-ellipse on which the method relies rather than giving a simple scaling.

+In addition to the biases above for asymmetric decays. where $\R$ is not close to unity, curvature biases due to to detector misalignment can be important~\cite{Amoraal:2012qn}.
+For a forward spectrometer, such as LHCb, a misalignment that leads to a curvature bias is a small displacement, in the bending plane, of the detectors upstream and downstream of the magnet.
+Defining the curvature of the particle $i$ as $\omega_i = q_i/p_i$, where $q_i$ is the particle charge, the effect of a curvature bias $\omega_i \to \omega_i + \Delta\omega$ on the two-body invariant mass is